-Anaerobic threadlockers are anaerobic adhesives designed to lock fasteners in place.
+Anaerobic threadlockers are anaerobic adhesives that lock fasteners in place.
 Their role is to prevent loosening due to vibration, thermal expansion or other stresses.
-Anaerobic threadlockers are also designed to permit safe removal of the fastener.
+Anaerobic threadlockers also permit safe removal of the fastener.
 Strange as this may seem at first glance, the most important need is to protect the fastener against damage during the removal process.

 The big issue when removing fasteners is torque.
-One of the key benefits of threadlockers is that they maintain a controlled off torque strength.
+One of the key benefits of threadlockers is that they maintain a controlled off-torque strength.
 This makes their performance consistent with the performance demands on the fastener.
-Torque strength is listed as both “break” and “prevail”.
+Torque strength is listed as both “break” and “prevail.”
 The break (or break away) is the measure of force needed to initiate movement of an unseated fastener in a loosening direction.
-The prevail (or prevailing torque) is the measurement of average force needed to provide continuing movement, after break away, through first full turn.
+The prevail (or prevailing torque) measures the average force needed to provide continuing movement, after break away, through the first full turn.

-Important: Keep in mind that this is the strength of the threadlocker alone.
-The test is performed on hand tightened unseated bolts.
+Important: Remember that this is the strength of the threadlocker alone.
+The test is performed on hand-tightened unseated bolts.

 There are potentially major risks when removing fasteners.
-Rust, galvanic corrosion and crevice corrosion can weaken fasteners as well as make them very difficult to remove.
+Rust, galvanic corrosion, and crevice corrosion can weaken fasteners as well as make them very difficult to remove.
 Surface corruption and sticking issues like these around the thread can do significant damage.
-Anaerobic threadlockers prevent corrosion so the torque required to remove the fastener is consistent and the risks of applying torque forces that may damage the fastener (and the thread, in some cases) are avoided.
+Anaerobic threadlockers prevent corrosion, so the torque required to remove the fastener is consistent.
+This reduces the risk of using excessive torque forces that may damage the fastener (and the thread, in some cases.)

-To determine the best anaerobic threadlocker for a fastener that is designed to be removed:
+To determine the best anaerobic threadlocker for a removable fastener:

-Please note: This information is intended as a general guide only to threadlocker removal, and it is very strongly advised that due care and caution are exercised during the removal process to avoid any damage to fasteners.
+Please note: This information is intended as a general guide only.
+It is very strongly advised that due care and caution are exercised during the removal process to avoid any damage to fasteners.